bullhornfixie/road-to-web3.0/README.md

 - Open Zeppelin to create a smart contract
 - ERC720 and ERC721 are two types of contract
 - Mintable is an NFT marketplace
+- Minting means creating a unique token on Blockchain